ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

 Internet-Draft                  DMARCbis                   November 2020

-      case that the registered domain name is simply a top-level DNS domain plus one component (e.g., "example.com", where "com" is a top-level domain).
-The Organizational Domain is determined by applying the algorithm found in Section 3.2.

    Report Receiver:  An operator that receives reports from another
       operator implementing the reporting mechanism described in this